pop-os/docs/src/customize-pop/gnome-tweaks-extensions/gnome-tweaks-window-titlebars.md

 # Window Titlebars

-These settings allow you to control window placement using different type of clicks on the titlebar.
+These settings allow you to control window placement using different types of clicks on the titlebar.
 You can also choose available titlebar buttons and their placement.

 >**Note**: Some applications, like Firefox, will ignore changes to button placement.